On the BBM-phenomenon in fractional Poincar\'e-Sobolev inequalities with weights: Introduction: background and motivation

-where the highly interesting extra gain $\delta^{\frac1p}(1-\delta)^{\frac1p}$ appears in front of $[u]_{W^{\delta,p}(Q)}$ \cite{DM2}.
-If the factor $\delta^{\frac1p}(1-\delta)^{\frac1p}$ appears we will talk of the {\it double extra gain}.
-Sometimes we will have only the factor $(1-\delta)^{\frac1p}$ as $\delta\to1$.
-In this case, we will simply say the {\it extra gain}.
-We remit \cite{KMX} for interesting extensions to the context of higher-order Besov norms.
+where the highly interesting extra gain $(1-\delta)^{\frac1p}$ appears in front of $[u]_{W^{\delta,p}(Q)}$.
+A different and interesting approach was considered later in \cite{Mi} combining ideas from interpolation theory and extrapolation theory \cite{JM}, \cite{DM2}.
+We remit to \cite{KMX} for interesting extensions to the context of higher-order Besov norms.
 See also \cite{DM3} for more about the central role played by interpolation theory and extrapolation theory.
-See also \cite{CMPR} for some related related results within the context of product spaces.
+See also \cite{CMPR} for some related results within the context of product spaces.

 The estimate \eqref{FPI with gain} will be the ``key initial" starting point in most of our proofs.

 Note that, according to \cite[Proposition 2]{B}, a measurable non-constant function $u$ on a cube $Q$ would satisfy,